sympy/sympy/doc/src/modules/discrete.rst

 Convolution
 ^^^^^^^^^^^

-There is a general method for calculating the convolution of discrete sequences, which internally calls one of the methods - ``convolution_fft``, ``convolution_ntt``, ``convolution_fwht``, ``convolution_subset``.
+This is a general method for calculating the convolution of discrete sequences, which internally calls one of the methods - ``convolution_fft``, ``convolution_ntt``, ``convolution_fwht``, ``convolution_subset``.